-- → a completed SSSP see page 16, Assessment note - → a site-specific hazard and risk register - → your explanation of the safety procedures and site-specific requirements the SSSP refers to - → project documentation, which could include Product and Safety Data Sheets, manufacturers' specifications and photos of how you managed hazards.
+- → a site-specific risk and hazard control register. - → your explanation of how identifying and controlling hazards has contributed to a safe working environment - project documentation, which could include Product and Safety Data Sheets, manufacturers' specifications and photos of how you managed hazards.